Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Experimental Design

-Our evaluation follows a stepwise methodology.
-First, we conduct a sensitivity analysis to investigate how privacy parameters and HD model configurations influence PrivateDFL performance.
-We report accuracy and examine its dependence on the privacy budget $\epsilon$ and privacy loss parameter $\delta$, the hypervector dimensionality $D$, and the number of training samples per client under both IID and non-IID partitions.
-For the IID setting, we also vary the number of clients $K$ while keeping the total training data fixed, which isolates the effect of partitioning and highlights the trade off between coordination and performance.
+The evaluation proceeds in three steps.
+First, we conduct a sensitivity analysis to study how the privacy budget $\epsilon$, privacy-loss parameter $\delta_0$, hypervector dimensionality $D$, the number of clients $K$, and the number of training samples per client affect accuracy under both IID and non-IID partitions.
+For IID, we also vary $K$ while keeping the total dataset fixed to isolate the effect of data fragmentation.